Tosiqul-Islam-Sopon/Stay-haven/README.md

 # STAYHAVEN
-this is a Real Estate website of Hospitality type.
+This is a Real Estate website of Hospitality type.

 [Live Link : ](https://stay-haven.web.app/)